JoanyMarino/academic-site/content/home/teaching.md

 [Library Carpentry](https://librarycarpentry.org/) workshops.
 I further help to develop lessons for [Carpentries en Latinoamérica](https://software-carpentry.org/blog/2018/03/paralatinoamerica.html).

-As a Teaching Assistant, I led the development of the [quantitative training guide](https://ahurford.github.io/quantitative-training-guide) for the Department of Biology at Memorial University, which aims to introduce students to coding.
-I also have TAed several courses, including population and evolutionary ecology, evolution and systematics, and ecology.

-I am part of [R-Bar](https://daniellequinn.github.io/RBarMUN/), a scientific programming study group at Memorial University.
+During my Ph.D., I led the development of the [quantitative training guide](https://ahurford.github.io/quant-guide-all-courses) for the [Department of Biology](https://www.mun.ca/biology/) at Memorial University, which aims to introduce students to coding in R. I was also part of [R-Bar](https://daniellequinn.github.io/RBarMUN/), a scientific programming study group at Memorial University.

 Before starting my Ph.D., I was a full-time lecturer in the Faculty of Health Sciences at the Universidad de Carabobo for a year.